alfa155518/modern-JavaScript-React-interview-questions-/README.md

 }
 ```

-### 15. What are the differences between state and props in React?
+### 15. What are the differences between state and props in React

 - State: Local to a component, can be changed.
 - Props: Passed from parent to child, read-only.

-### 16. What is props drilling?
+### 16. What is props drilling

 - Props drilling is the process of passing props down through multiple levels of components, - even if intermediate components don't need the data.

-### 17. What are the disadvantages of props drilling and how can we avoid it?
+### 17. What are the disadvantages of props drilling and how can we avoid it

 - Disadvantages: Leads to tightly coupled components.
 - Solution: Use React Context API or state management libraries like Redux.

-### 18. What are Pure components in React?
+### 18. What are Pure components in React

     Pure components in React are components that perform a shallow comparison of props and state to avoid unnecessary re-renders.